MaximDrobchak/Daily-Coding-Problem/README.md

-The project is under development <hr />
+<strong>The project is under development</strong> <hr />
 And gradually it will be published, since it will be completed, on a free hosting [www.samikoma.zzz.com.ua](http://samikoma.zzz.com.ua). <br />

 This application is a sandbox for [Daily Coding Problem](https://www.dailycodingproblem.com/) <br />
-I get a task every day for my personal account [Daily Coding Problems](https://www.dailycodingproblem.com/). <hr />
+I get a task every day for my personal account [Daily Coding Problems](https://www.dailycodingproblem.com/).
-You can go without registration and try to solve the problems that I have completed and published here. <br />
+### You can go without registration and try to solve the problems that I have completed and published here. <br />
 You can also register and publish your tasks, which will be for everyone.<br />
 * Tasks are divided into 4 categories:
 	* Google